 Notable events

 James was his father’s favourite which could be because he was the only son.
-Latrie describes him as being quite intelligent and handsome (“rare intelligence et d’un tres-belle figure“)2.
+Latrie describes him as being quite intelligent and handsome (“rare intelligence et d’un tres-belle figure“)3.
+He was a skilled horseman, showed interest in fencing and had a reputation as a bully2.

 In 1458, John II died.
-He left one legitimate heir – his only surviving daughter Charlotte2.
-She took the throne of Cyprus aided by Galceran Suárez de los Cernadilla who was her aunt’s widower1.
+He left one legitimate heir – his only surviving daughter Charlotte3.
+Charlotte’s mother had spent years trying to find a powerful husband for her, in an attempt to secure the crown for her daughter2.
+Charlotte was still unmarried at the time of John’s death2 so this was an unsuccessful tactic2.
+Charlotte took the throne of Cyprus aided by Galceran Suárez de los Cernadilla who was her aunt’s widower1 and the Constable of Cyprus2.

-James was jealous and wanted the crown for himself.
+James was jealous and wanted the crown for himself2.
+As Archbishop, he also would have been the person to crown his sister2.
 He blockaded her in the castle at Kyrenia for 3 years assisted by the Egyptian forces of the Mameluk Sultan of Egypt1.
 (It’s interesting to note Suárez de los Cernadilla died in 14581.
 We don’t know if this is because of the blockade, an attack by James’ forces, or if he died for some other reason.)

 In September 1460, James captured Famagusta and Nicosia1.